Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 Students by the end of the course will be able to ...

-1. Use an open-source programming language.
-1. Compare and contrast common patterns for backend web development.
+1. Compare and contrast configuration and convention based frameworks in backend web development.
-1. Design, implement, and deploy multiple web applications through an opinionated web framework.
+1. Design, implement, and deploy multiple web applications via an opinionated web framework.
 1. Build SQL-based Object Relationships Manager (ORM) patterns and queries.
 1. Practice automated testing paradigms.